totom9000/miningcore/README.md

 ## Supported Currencies

 Refer to [this file](https://github.com/oliverw/miningcore/blob/master/src/Miningcore/coins.json) for a complete list.
-This evolution has the following currencies added and in testing or working order: blocx egaz etho
+This evolution has the following currencies added and in testing or order (thus far its mining the coins but not paying and marking blocks as orphans): blocx egaz etho